HeardLibrary/digital-scholarship/script/r/structures.md

 ### Vector variants

 R has two additional data structures that are similar to vectors: *matrices* and *arrays*.
 Both of these structures are similar to vectors in that they can only contain one kind of data.
-A matrix has two dimentions and a vector can be turned into a matrix simply by assigning it two dimensions.
+A matrix has two dimensions (analogous to multiple columns and rows of the same kind of data) and a vector can be turned into a matrix simply by assigning it two dimensions.
 An array is similar, except that it can have any number of dimensions.

 Matrices and arrays are important data structures in cases where certain mathematical operations need to be performed efficiently on very large data sets.
 You can learn more about them in any R reference work.